 The negative effects of bullying are increasingly taken into account and receive special treatment for a number professionals and the general public.
-In the field of mental health and psychiatric disorders, bullying is associated with of future levels anxiety, including depression, behaviors of suicide, psychosis, and self-injurious behavior (Arseneault L., Bowes L., Shakoor S., 2010: Arseneault L., Walsh Trzesniewski K., 2006).
+In the field of mental health and psychiatric disorders, bullying is associated with future levels of anxiety, including of depression, behaviors suicide, psychosis, and self-injurious behavior (Arseneault L., Bowes L., Shakoor S., Arseneault L., Walsh Trzesniewski K., 2006).
 Overall, the level of trauma associated with bullying was found to be roughly equivalent to a child placed outside the home (Takizawa R., Maughan B., Arseneault L., 2014) and may be more severe than other forms of child abuse (Copeland WE., Wolke D., Angold A., 2013).
 Children who are victims of bullying have been found to be consistently at higher risk for common somatic problems such as colds, psychosomatic problems such as abdominal headaches. pain, sleep disorders, and more.
 Victims were also reported to experience more problems with internalization and anxiety or depression disorders (Gini G., 2009; Wolke & Lereya ST., 2014; Swearer-Napolitano, 2011).